ClementRepository/TerraformforAbsoluteBeginners/12-Project 12 Kubernetes EKS Cluster/Kubernetes EKS Cluster Set Up.md

 ## What is this?
 Kubernetes is a platform that can deploy applications and automate changes.
 Docker, on the other hand, is a software platform that allows developers to build, test, and deploy applications quickly by packaging them into containers.

-For the goal of this project, we will cover installation of EKS and its application

 ## Objective
-Using Terraform, you will learn how to start up and interact with an EKS cluster and Kubernetes commands to run nginx on a pod, check contents of pods, and use various files.
+Using Terraform, you will learn how to start up and interact with an EKS cluster and its associated nodes.
+In addition, you will be able to use YAML files and Kubernetes commands to configure Kubernetes resources.

 ## Links
 [Anton Putra AWS EKS Tutorial Playlist](https://www.youtube.com/playlist?list=PLiMWaCMwGJXnKY6XmeifEpjIfkWRo9v2l)